novarac23/ror-techfleet-class/week-1/test_week_1_task_1.md

 Remove scenario:

-`Enter first and last name of the user: `
+`Enter first and last name of the user: John Doe`

 Every single time an action is ended prompt user again with: